jonnonz1/nz-statute-book/acts/public/2005/railways-act-2005.md

 ### 78 Notice requirements
-(1) A notice given under section 76(2) or section 77(3)— (a) must inform the person concerned of the right to apply to a District Court for an order under subsection (2); and (b) may be given to that person in accordance with section 94(1), or by affixing it in some conspicuous place near the fire, light, structure, source of the signal or radiation, or land to which the notice relates.
+(1) A notice given under section 76(2) or section 77(3)— (a) must inform the person concerned of the right to apply to the District Court for an order under subsection (2); and (b) may be given to that person in accordance with section 94(1), or by affixing it in some conspicuous place near the fire, light, structure, source of the signal or radiation, or land to which the notice relates.
-(2) Within 10 working days after a notice is given to a person under section 76(2) or section 77(3), the person may apply to a District Court for an order setting the notice aside.
+(2) Within 10 working days after a notice is given to a person under section 76(2) or section 77(3), the person may apply to the District Court for an order setting the notice aside.
 (3) On the hearing of the application, the District Court, whose decision is final, must determine whether the notice should be set aside.
-(4) If a District Court sets a notice aside, the notice is void.
+(4) If the District Court sets a notice aside, the notice is void.
 (5) If a notice given under section 76(2) is not set aside and the person concerned neglects, for a period of 10 working days, to extinguish, remove, or screen effectively the fire, light, structure, signal, or radiation specified in the notice, the licensed access provider may, after giving reasonable notice to that person,—
   (a) enter the place where the fire, light, structure, or source of the signal or radiation is located and extinguish, remove, or screen it in a manner that does not cause unnecessary damage; and
   (b) recover the expenses incurred in doing this as a debt due to the licensed access provider from that person.